-The general knowledge test, taken by all applicants.

-The passenger transport test, taken by all bus driver applicants.

-The air brakes test, which you must take if your vehicle has air brakes, including air over hydraulic brakes.

-The combination vehicles test, which is required if you want to drive combination vehicles.

-The hazardous materials test, required if you want to haul hazardous materials as defined in 49 CFR 383.5.
-In order to obtain this endorsement you are also required to pass a Transportation Security Administration (TSA) background check.

-The tank vehicle test, required if you want to haul any liquid or gaseous materials in a tank or tanks having an individual rated capacity of more than 119 gallons and an aggregate rated capacity of 1,000 gallons or more that is either permanently or temporarily attached to the vehicle or chassis

-The doubles/triples test, required if you want to pull double or triple trailers.

-The School Bus test, required if you want to drive a school bus.
+- The general knowledge test, taken by all applicants; - The passenger transport test, taken by all bus driver applicants; - The air brakes test, which you must take if your vehicle has air brakes, including air over hydraulic brakes; - The combination vehicles test, which is required if you want to drive combination vehicles; - The hazardous materials test, required if you want to haul hazardous materials as defined in 49 CFR 383.5.
+In order to obtain this endorsement you are also required to pass a Transportation Security Administration (TSA) background check; - The tanker test, required if you want to haul a liquid or liquid gas in a permanently mounted cargo tank rated at 119 gallons or more or a portable tank rated at 1,000 gallons or more; - The doubles/triples test, required if you want to pull double or triple trailers; - The school bus test, required if you want to drive a school bus.

+Wyoming Driver License Practice Tests are available at https://gowyld.driving-tests.org/wyoming/.